django/code-of-conduct/enforcement.md

 meetings, and by recording decisions from DSF Slack conversations into their notes.

+### Evaluating Reports

+When reviewing an incident, the working group will evaluate three key aspects:

+#### Jurisdiction

+- Is this behavior explicitly listed in our Code of Conduct as inappropriate?
+- Did this occur within a space covered by our Code of Conduct's scope?
+- If the incident occurred outside Django spaces but may negatively impact a community member's safety or wellbeing, should it be considered in scope?

+#### Impact

+- Did this incident occur publicly or privately?
+Public incidents affect more community members.
+- Does this behavior negatively impact people from marginalized groups in our community?
+- How is the harmed party being negatively impacted?
+- Are community members likely to disengage if no action is taken?
+- Does this incident involve a community leader whose behavior sets standards for others?

+#### Risk

+- Does this incident involve sexual harassment or threats to physical safety?
+- Will this incident severely impact someone's mental health or physical safety?
+- Is there a risk of repeated behavior?
+Does the reported person understand why their behavior was inappropriate?
+- Is there an established pattern from past reports?

+Reports involving higher risk or impact may warrant more serious consequences than those with lower risk or impact.

 The working group should aim to have a resolution agreed upon within a reasonable timeframe.
 If a resolution requires more time, the working group will respond to the reporter(s) with an update and projected timeline for